 The Money follows Cooperation module offers the opportunity to carry out part of the project at a knowledge institute with a public task outside the Netherlands.

 The applicant must convincingly substantiate how the researcher from the foreign knowledge institute contributes specific expertise to the research project that is not available in the Netherlands at the level required for the project.

 This condition does not apply if NWO has concluded a bilateral agreement concerning Money follows Cooperation with the national research funder of the country in which the foreign research institute is located.
+This NWO webpage lists 18 the research funders with which NWO has concluded such an agreement.

 The requested budget within this module must be less than 50% of the total requested budget.

-A researcher from the foreign knowledge institute should meet the requirements for co-applicants set out in Section 3.3 of this call for proposals, except for the condition that the co-applicant must be established within the Kingdom of the Netherlands.
+The co-applicant from the participating foreign knowledge institute should meet the requirements for co-applicants set out in Section 3.1 of this call for proposals, except for the condition that the co-applicant must be established within the Kingdom of the Netherlands.